It's a New Day in Public Health.

 Flu Activity

-Flu activity began earlier than expected this season and has increased to moderate levels throughout Polk County.
+Flu activity has decreased to low levels throughout Polk County.
 To guard against getting the flu, residents are reminded to:

 For more information on current flu activity throughout Florida, visit Influenza | Florida Department of Health (floridahealth.gov)